Neuroca-Inc/Prometheus_Void-Dynamics_Model/README.md

 What’s explicitly not included here
 - Source code, executables, and private runtime harnesses.
-- Generated logs/figures and any artifacts sufficient to reconstruct proprietary implementations.
+- Generated logs and any artifacts sufficient to reconstruct proprietary implementations.
 - Any unreviewed drafts outside the derivation index above.

 How to read these papers